MIDI Basics - A Retro Tech Deep Dive

 OpenMPT (Windows)

-OpenMPT is probably best known for its ability to play Amiga MOD-style music.
-That is how I found out about OpenMPT.
+OpenMPT is probably best known for its ability to play Amiga MOD-style music — which is how I first discovered it.
 Beyond this obvious use, OpenMPT is also a powerful sequencer and is SoundFont enabled.
-I find it very easy to load in MIDI tracks and start hacking away.
-The OpenMPT workflow is not a MIDI orientated approach but it does have a few tweaks up its sleeve.
+I find it very easy to load MIDI tracks and start hacking away.
 The Tree View is a work of pure genius.

 Sound Fonts .sf2

-- S. Christian Collings General User GS sound font
+- S. Christian Collins General User GS SoundFont

-- Ctrlr - control you MIDI life.
-A MIDI editor for your hardware.
-A look at the forums suggests that this is a powerful software tool that has a steep learning curve.
-Tomlet created a lesson to download called Ctrlr in 60 lessons.
+Ctrlr really can help you “control your MIDI life”, but it does have a reputation for being complex.
+A look at the forums suggests a powerful tool with a steep learning curve.
+Tomlet created a helpful download called Ctrlr in 60 lessons, which is a good place to start.

 - CSound is a sound and music computing system